Indonesia–Thailand relations: History

 During colonial Dutch East Indies era, the cordial relations continued.
 King Rama V (King Chulalongkorn), reign 1868–1910, visited Java three times, in 1870, 1896 and 1901.
-The Thai king visited Batavia and Semarang, also visited Borobudur.
+The Thai king visited Batavia, Bandung, and Semarang, also visited Borobudur.
 The king brought a bronze elephant statue as a souvenir.
 The elephant currently stands in front of the National Museum in Jakarta.
 The king was keen and interested on ancient Java history, art and culture.
 In an instance he expressed his wish on collecting some examples of ancient Javanese archaeological relics, as the response the Governor General of Dutch East Indies sent him the gift of eight carts load of statues and stone carvings taken from Borobudur.
 These include 30 pieces taken from a number of relief panels, five buddha images, two lions, one gargoyle, several kala motifs from the stairs and gateways, and a large guardian statue (dvarapala).
 Several of these artifacts, most notably the lions and dvarapala are now on display in The National Museum in Bangkok.

 After the independence of Indonesia in 1945, followed by Indonesian revolution and official recognition of sovereignty by the Netherlands in 1949, the Kingdom of Siam promptly establishes diplomatic relations with Republic of Indonesia in March 1950.
 In 1967 both nations, together with the Philippines, Malaysia and Singapore met in Bangkok to establishes ASEAN to ensure peace and stability in the region.
 Both nations enjoys close and cordial relationship ever since.

-Prison terms due to abuse of employees were handed out to several Thai.
+During Indonesian President Prabowo Subianto's visit to Thailand on 19 May 2025, a Memorandum of Understanding on health cooperation was signed between Thailand's Ministry of Public Health and Indonesia's Ministry of Health that aims to improve health financing, prevent and control communicable diseases, strengthen health systems and primary healthcare services, promote health tourism, and ensure the security of pharmaceuticals and medical supplies.
+The two nations also signed a government-to-government strategic partnership to serve as a foundation for long-term cooperation in a variety of critical sectors, including political and security matters, the fight against illegal gambling and human trafficking, and the development of trade, investment, and tourism ties.